prabh35/Workout-Plan-Project/README.md

 - As u user, I want to be able to *view* the different workout plans.
 - As u user, I want to be able to *save* the different workout plans.
 - As u user, I want to be able to *load* the different workout plans.

+**Phase 4**

+I would like to add exception handling in my project.
+As of now, the muscleGroup can only have designated names such as "Chest" for ChestWorkoutPlan.

+Wed Apr 12 20:12:46 PDT 2023
+BackWorkoutPlan is successfully added !!
+Wed Apr 12 20:13:01 PDT 2023
+ArmsWorkoutPlan is successfully added !!
+Wed Apr 12 20:13:15 PDT 2023
+Workout Plan saved !!
+Wed Apr 12 20:13:19 PDT 2023
+BackWorkoutPlan is successfully added !!
+Wed Apr 12 20:13:19 PDT 2023
+ArmsWorkoutPlan is successfully added !!
+Wed Apr 12 20:13:19 PDT 2023
+Workout Plan loaded !!